szu-niuma/Visual-RFT/README.md

 ## Framework
-**ViRFT** framework is shown below.
+**Visual-RFT** framework is shown below.
 The policy model generates a group of responses based on the input.
 Each response is passed through a verifiable reward function to compute the reward.
 After group computation of the rewards for each output, the quality of each response is evaluated and used to update the policy model.
-To ensure the stability of the policy model training, **ViRFT** use KL divergence to limit the difference between the policy model and the reference model.
+To ensure the stability of the policy model training, **Visual-RFT** use KL divergence to limit the difference between the policy model and the reference model.
 For ***more implementation details***, including data generation, the design of the ***verifiable reward***, and other aspects, please refer to our paper.

 <a href="">
   <img src="assets/framework.png" alt="Logo" >